Spain to phase out coronavirus lockdown, eyes normality by end-June

-Interactive GRAPHIC tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser.
-UNEMPLOYMENT INCREASES
+MIXED RECEPTION Initial responses from trade groups, who have been pressuring the government to restart Spain's faltering economy, were mixed.

-As data published on Tuesday brought further evidence of more unemployment, companies said they were looking to the government to allow a gradual restart of the economy.
-"The important thing is to resume our activities in order to really avoid this drama that we are living," Antonio Garamendi, head of the CEOE business association, told RNE radio.
+The CEC group, which represents small shops, said it was moderately optimistic about the proposals.
+However, hotel association Hosteleria de Espana was less convinced by the measures, which it said did not do enough to help the sector recover.
+"Our first assessment is that the measures have been rushed, without building any consensus in the sector and with many unknowns still to be cleared up," it said in a statement.

 Sanchez warned there would be a recession of "extraordinary scale" this year that will demand an extraordinary response from the European Union.
-The first-quarter unemployment rate rose to 14.4% from 13.8% in the preceding three months, the National Statistics Institute said.
+First-quarter unemployment rose to 14.4% from 13.8% in the preceding three months, the National Statistics Institute said.
 That data only partially reflected the impact of the lockdown that began two weeks before the end of the quarter.

 - READ MORE ON: